Sparks Make Screenwriting Debut With ‘Annette’, New ‘Hippopotamus’ Album On Way

 “When we were playing the Whisky in the early ’70s, we were playing with bands like Little Feat and the Edgar Winter Band.
 We were definitely more in spiritual kinship with the Who and the Kinks, if only in our own minds.
 We always felt kind of different in Los Angeles.
 We were an L.A. band, but not part of the L.A. scene.”

 Ron and Russell decided to take Sparks to England, a country whose music they felt more of a kinship with at the time.
-With Ron Mael seated behind his keyboard with a toothbrush moustache and an authoritarian air and Russell Mael energetically dashing around on stage with long curls like Marc Bolan, singing in a falsetto voice, Sparks quickly became England’s favorite American band.
+With Ron Mael seated behind his keyboard with a toothbrush mustache and an authoritarian air, and Russell Mael energetically dashing around on stage with long curls like Marc Bolan, singing in a falsetto voice, Sparks quickly became England’s favorite American band.

 With Sparks creating singles like “Amateur Hour,” “Never Turn Your Back on Mother Earth,” “Hasta Manana Monsieur,” and “This Town Ain’t Big Enough For Both of Us,” Russell and Ron developed a cult following.
 From The Ramones, Paul McCartney, Depeche Mode, Kurt Cobain and Morrissey, the names of the budding young musicians who they influenced and who later went on to form their own bands reads like a who’s who in the world of music.